Welcome to the School

 - A new research project for 2014-2015 combines this interest with geographies of mobility, investigating the "tactics" used to preserve, display, and explain artefacts that were defined by being in motion.
 More details will follow in Spring 2015.

 - I seek to approach these interests through novel methodologies (including the use of feminist conceptions of personhood in research practice, and the practice of epistemic "norms" in qualitative interviewing).

 Presented and published work:

 - Wright, P. 2012: "Network petrifactions and insulated virtualities in architectural design and the production of buildings" presented at the RGS-IBG Annual International Conference, University of Edinburgh.
-(This paper is being re-written for submission to Area in Spring 2014)
+(This paper is being re-written for submission in late 2014)

-- Wright, P. 2014: "Architectural longevity and the benevolent act of receiving" presenting at the Interpreting The Past In The Present: Place, Monuments and Boundaries event at Newcastle University, 28th March 2014 (prior to its submission to Social and Cultural Geographies) - further details here.
+- Wright, P. 2014: "Architectural longevity and the benevolent act of receiving" presenting at the Interpreting The Past In The Present: Place, Monuments and Boundaries event at Newcastle University, 28th March 2014 - further details here.

 Other published work:

-I am delighted to have recieved an invitation from the CFA Voysey Society to prepare some introductory web material based on my doctoral research.
+I am delighted to have received an invitation from the CFA Voysey Society to prepare some introductory web material based on my doctoral research.

 I am currently working with Cap-a-Pie to create a series of performance workshops for key stage one and two pupils.
 These are based on insights from my teaching on Geo1018 Geographical Analysis on human-environment relations and animal geographies.